aviduya/aviduya/README.md

 - 🐍 Also slinging Python code and playing around with C++ for fun and profit.
 - 👯 I’m looking to collaborate on exciting and innovative mobile app projects.
 - 💬 Ask me about anything related to mobile app development or UI/UX design.

-Remember, code is poetry.
-Let's write the future together. 🚀💻🌌